MessageSquare0x

 The core issue is not the calibration meeting itself — it is what feeds into it.

-Group dynamics replace objectivity.
+Group dynamics weaken objectivity.
 When managers sit together to calibrate, social pressure reshapes outcomes.
 A senior director's ratings rarely get challenged.
 A new manager's assessments get overridden.
 The result is not less bias — it is different bias.

 What Calibration Actually Needs: Better Inputs

-The debate around performance calibration often focuses on the meeting format — should it be quarterly?
+The debate around performance review calibration often focuses on the meeting format — should it be quarterly?
 Who should attend?
 How should we structure the discussion?
 These are the wrong questions.
 The right question is: what data are we calibrating against?

 If the only input is a manager's subjective rating and a self-assessment form, calibration becomes a negotiation between two sets of opinions.
 No amount of process improvement changes that.